 Water can be both beneficial and disadvantageous to parking lot owners and managers.
 Water can be used to clear off mud, sand, fallen leaves, twigs, and any other form of vegetation and debris that clutter the parking lot’s surface.

 On the other hand, water can also be a hazard if not drained properly.
 Shallow puddles that didn’t drain off completely can cause the surface to become very slippery.
 Vehicles can skid out and cause property damage, collision, and injuries to unsuspecting pedestrians.
+Do you own or manage a mobile home park or a car dealership?
 A rain-slick pavement can also cause tenants or customers to slip and fall, which can lead to lawsuits against you and your property.

 Both scenarios will not only cost you money, but also your reputation among your customers and tenants.
 How you take care of your parking lot reflects how much you care for them, which is why having a properly installed drainage in your parking lot is essential.
 It keeps water from puddling after a heavy rain or storm, while preserving the longevity of your pavement.